ISPMBern/covid-19/README.md

 # Coronavirus 2019 (COVID-19) resources

+> "The transmission characteristics of COVID-19 appear to be of similar magnitude to pandemic influenza, indicating the risk of global spread."

+Julien Riou, PhD, and Christian Althaus, PhD

 ## About
+On 31 December 2019, the World Health Organization was notified about a cluster of pneumonia of unknown origin in the city of Wuhan, China.
+Chinese authorities later identified a new coronavirus (SARS-CoV-2) as the causative agent of the outbreak.
+As of 19 February 2020, 75,204 confirmed cases have been reported globally with 2,009 deaths.

-The [Institute of Social and Preventive Medicine (ISPM)](https://www.ispm.unibe.ch) at the [University of Bern](https://www.unibe.ch) provides information and resources about the ongoing COVID-19 epidemic.
+The [Institute of Social and Preventive Medicine (ISPM)](https://www.ispm.unibe.ch) at the [University of Bern](https://www.unibe.ch) provides information and resources about the ongoing COVID-19 epidemic for scientists, public health experts, journalists and the public.

 ![](images/covid19.png)